Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • contact with animal hair;

 Of no small importance is such a factor as hereditary predisposition.
-Allergy to the face often develops in weak and inactive people.
-In young children, a reaction is possible to formula milk.
+Allergies on the face often develop in weakened and inactive people.
+In young children, a reaction is possible to milk formulas.

 Manifestations of an allergic reaction

-Facial allergies can manifest in different ways.
+Allergies on the face can manifest themselves in different ways.
 The following symptoms are observed:

 • rash;